A lattice in more than two Kac--Moody groups is arithmetic

 \begin{proof} Define $H_i$ as the closure of the projection of $\Gamma$ to $G_i$; we shall focus on the statements about $G_i$ and $H_i$, since the arithmeticity of $\Gamma$ will then follow by Margulis' results (see Theorem~(A) in Chapter~IX of~\cite{Margulis}).

 If the identity component $G^\circ$ is non-trivial, then the same holds for some $G_i$.
 Upon renumbering the $G_i$'s, we may and shall assume that $G_i$ is totally disconnected if and only if $i>k$ for some $k \in \{1, \dots, n\}$.
-By~\cite[Corollary~1.7]{CaMo}, it follows that $G_i$ is a non-compact simple Lie group with trivial centre for each $i \in \{1, \dots, k\}$.
+By~\cite[Corollary~1.11]{CaMoa}, it follows that $G_i$ is a non-compact simple Lie group with trivial centre for each $i \in \{1, \dots, k\}$.

-By Proposition~\ref{prop:irred}, the lattice $\Gamma$ is algebraically irreducible; it follows by Proposition~\ref{prop:NonDiscreteProj} that $H_i$ is non-discrete for each $i$.
+By Proposition~\ref{prop:irred}(i), the group $H_i$ is non-discrete for each $i$.
 In particular we have $H_i = G_i$ for each $i \leq k$ by Borel density~\cite{Borel60}, since a Zariski-dense subgroup of a simple Lie group is either discrete or dense.
-Furthermore, since $H_i$ has finite covolume in $G_i$, it follows from \cite[Theorem~7.4]{CaMo} that $H_i$ acts minimally without fixed point at infinity on $X_i$.
+Furthermore, since $H_i$ has finite covolume in $G_i$, it follows from \cite[Theorem~2.4]{CaMob} that $H_i$ acts minimally without fixed point at infinity on $X_i$.
 In particular it has no non-trivial compact normal subgroup.
 Now Theorem~\ref{thm:algebraic:factor} implies that

 is a semi-simple algebraic group.
 In view of Proposition~\ref{prop:semi-simple:cocompact}, if $G_i$ acts cocompactly on $X_i$, then so does $H_i$. \end{proof}

 It will be convenient to have the following \emph{ad hoc} simpler variant of Proposition~\ref{prop:Reduction}; it is essentially just a shortcut available in positive characteristic.